List of Royal Navy deployments: Falkland Islands Patrol Task

-has been permanently assigned to the task since November 2019.
-Forth uses the deepwater naval base facilities of East Cove Military Port at Mare Harbour, East Falkland.
+HMS Medway.
+Royal Navy ships operating in the region use the deepwater naval base facilities of East Cove Military Port at Mare Harbour, East Falkland.

 Standing NATO Maritime Group 1

 The Standing NATO Maritime Group 1 is part of the wider NATO Response Force, its standard area of operations is the Atlantic Ocean.
 As of Feb 2023, the latest contribution to the task group was the Type 23 HMS Portland.

 British and Northern European Waters

 Littoral Response Group (North)

 Littoral Response Group (North), is the lead formation, based in Europe, with an area of responsibility in the Atlantic, Baltic and Mediterranean.
 As of 2024, it includes a and a company of 45 Commando Royal Marines and supporting elements.
 While an is nominally assigned to LRG (North), both Albion-class vessels were in reserve as of 2024 with HMS Bulwark only to be activated "if required".
 Then in late 2024, the newly elected Labour government indicated that the Albion-class ships would in fact be taken out of service, putting the entire Littoral Response Group concept into question.

 LRG (North) had been supported by other Royal Navy and allied assets, including the Royal Navy's Carrier Strike Group, as required.